rasvia/FINS-HelpingDoc/README.md

-More documents will be added later, including how to enable parallelization on Hipergator, etc.
+More documents will be added later....